 Our foreign currency exchange risk is comprised of three components: 1) local currency revenues and expenses; 2) the impact of settled hedge contracts; and 3) intercompany and monetary balances for our subsidiaries that are denominated in a currency that is different from the functional currency used by each subsidiary.
-Based on projected revenues and expenses for 2015, excluding the impact of intercompany and monetary balances denominated in currencies other than the functional subsidiary currencies, a 10% strengthening of the U.S. dollar would reduce operating income by approximately \$9 million.
-The impact of the intercompany and monetary balances referred to in the third component above have been excluded, as they are transacted at multiple times during the year and we are not able to reliably forecast the impact of changes in exchange rates on these transactions.
+Based on projected revenues and expenses for 2015, excluding the impact of intercompany and monetary balances denominated in currencies other than the functional subsidiary currencies, we estimate a 10% strengthening of the U.S. dollar would reduce operating income by approximately \$9 million.
+The impact of the intercompany and monetary balances referred to in the third component above have been excluded, as they are transacted at multiple times during the year, and we are not able to reliably forecast the impact of changes in exchange rates on these transactions.

 The impact on revenue resulting from changes in foreign currency exchange rates is not a measure defined by accounting principles generally accepted in the United States of America ("U.S. GAAP"), otherwise referred to herein as a non-GAAP financial measure.
+We calculate the impact on revenue resulting from changes in foreign currency exchange rates by applying the difference between the weighted average exchange rates during the current year period and the comparable previous year period applied to foreign currency denominated revenues for the prior year period.
 As exchange rates are an important factor in understanding period-to-period comparisons, we believe the presentation of results normalized for changes in currency in addition to reported results helps improve investors' ability to understand our operating results and evaluate our performance in comparison to prior periods.

-During the three months ended March 31, 2015, as compared to the three months ended March 31, 2014, changes in foreign currency exchange rates decreased total company revenue by approximately \$21.3 million, due primarily to the strengthening of the U.S. dollar against the euro and all major foreign currencies in which we transact, including the Canadian dollar, British pound, Japanese yen, Australian dollar and Brazilian real.
-Additionally, these changes in foreign currency exchange rates reduced total company operating profit by \$5.4 million and diluted earnings per share by \$0.08.
-This unfavorable impact is net of offsetting foreign currency hedging gains, which increased total company operating profit by \$4.5 million and diluted earnings per share by \$0.07 during the three months ended March 31, 2015.
+During the three and nine months ended September 30, 2015, as compared to the three and nine months ended September 30, 2014, changes in foreign currency exchange rates decreased total company revenue by approximately \$24.1 million and \$71.0 million respectively, due primarily to the strengthening of the U.S. dollar against all major foreign currencies in which we transact, including the euro, Australian dollar, Canadian dollar, British pound, Japanese yen, and Brazilian real.
+Additionally, these changes in foreign currency exchange rates reduced total company operating profit by \$4.8 million and diluted earnings per share by \$0.04 during the three months ended September 30, 2015 and reduced operating profit and diluted earnings per share by \$17.0 million and \$0.13 respectively during the nine months ended September 30, 2015.
+This unfavorable impact was net of offsetting foreign currency hedging gains, which increased total company operating profit by \$5.0 and \$14.5 million and diluted earnings per share by \$0.04 and \$0.11 during the three and nine months ended September 30, 2015.
+This unfavorable impact was net of offsetting foreign currency hedging gains, which increased total company operating profit by \$5.0 and \$14.5 million and diluted earnings per share by \$0.04 and \$0.11 during the three and nine months ended September 30, 2015, respectively.